dongheenam/dongheenam.info/content/posts/2022/recursive-menu.md

 ---
 title: "Generating a Recursive Menu in Hugo"
-description: "Rendering a multi-level list using recursion in Hugo (and other languages!)"
+description: "Rendering a multi-level list using recursion in Hugo"

 date: 2022-06-29 08:20:06.460 +1000